BlockstreamResearch/bip-frost-dkg/README.md

 Perform a participant's second step of a ChillDKG session.

-The returned `ParticipantState2` should be kept locally, and the returned `ParticipantMsg2` should be sent to the coordinator.

 *Arguments*:

 - `seed` - Participant's long-term secret seed (32 bytes).
-- `state1` - The participant's state after the previous step.
+- `state1` - The participant's session state as output by `participant_step1`.
 - `cmsg1` - The first message received from the coordinator.

 *Returns*:

-- `ParticipantState2` - The participant's state after this step.
+- `ParticipantState2` - The participant's session state after this step, to be passed as an argument to `participant_finalize`.
+The state is not supposed to be reused (i.e., it should be passed only to one `participant_finalize` call).
-- `ParticipantMsg2` - The second message for the coordinator.
+- `ParticipantMsg2` - The second message to be sent to the coordinator.

 *Raises*: